 Better Sleep Leads to Happier Holidays

 With so many places to go, people to see, and things to do around the holidays, you don’t want to sleep through the season.
 But you don’t want to shuffle through it either, and that’s exactly what will happen if you’re not getting adequate sleep on a consistent basis.
-If the tips and tricks outlined above don’t work, the problem might be a mattress that’s old, worn out, or wrong for your sleep needs.
+If the tips for better sleep during holidays don’t work, the problem might be your mattress.
 In that case, focus on getting a new mattress sooner rather than later.
 There are 38 Sit ‘n Sleep superstores throughout Southern California, each with an extensive mattress inventory and friendly staff to help you find the perfect option.
 Browse our website in advance of your visit to learn more about what we offer, and call us at 800-908-0354 if you have any questions.